andymeneely/project-timber-wolf/rules/RULES.md

 Like other sub-actions, noise may be increased at any time during Character action (just don't forget!).

 <div class="tip">
-*Tip: wait to account for noise until the end of Character Action phase and everyone holds up a finger for the number of noises they incurred - which they can see from the die sitting on the action they took.*
+*Tip: wait to account for noise until the end of Character Action phase.
+Ask everyone to hold up a finger for the number of noises they incurred - which they can see from the die sitting on the action they took.*
 </div>

 You may opt to simply PASS, and take no actions with no noise penalty.

-You may **Help Out.** If you are Outdoors, you may spend 💡💡 to give 💡 to any player, any number of times, in addition to your action. **__This does not apply to the Escape phase!__** (Sorry.)
+You may **Help Out.** If you are Outdoors, you may spend 💡💡 to give 💡 to any player, any number of times, in addition to your action. **This does not apply to the Escape phase!** (Sorry.)

-You may opt to Initiate Escape Phase at any time (see below).
+You may opt to Initiate Escape Phase at any time (see *Escape Phase*).

 You have the final say about what to do with your own character.